 2. How can I make sure my AI use is GDPR-compliant when applying in Germany?

-DACH markets expect formal, often German-language cover letters, very clean formatting, and sometimes CV photos.
-Many US-focused auto-appliers send one generic English resume to hundreds of roles, with no proper Anschreiben or localization.
-Recruiters in Germany, Austria and Switzerland quickly recognize these as low-effort.
-They also tend to dislike high-volume, low-quality submissions, which these bots often generate.
+DACH markets expect formal, often German-language cover letters, very clean formatting, and sometimes photos on the CV.
+Many US-centric auto-appliers send a generic English resume to hundreds of roles with no matching cover letter or localization.
+Recruiters in Germany, Austria, and Switzerland spot this as low effort and often reject high-volume, low-quality submissions.

-Read it as a recruiter would.
-If it could easily apply to any company and barely mentions specific projects, products, or values, it is too generic.
-European employers expect letters to show concrete motivation and clear links between your CV and the vacancy, as Europass advises.Europass Add details about why you chose this company, this role, and how particular achievements prepare you for it.
+Read it like a recruiter would.
+If it could apply to almost any company and barely mentions specific projects, products, or values, it's too generic.
+European employers expect, per Europass, that cover letters show clear motivation and concrete links between your CV and the vacancy.
+Add details on why you chose this exact company.